 For this purpose, the JILPT has opened the OHBY software in the form of CD-ROMs for personal computers to support career development at school.
 We have asked students to answer the 12 specific questions regarding self-efficacy on career choices before and after their OHBY use and consider the effect of the OHBY use.
 Our analysis has found that the self-efficacy scores regarding career choices change after the OHBY use.
-All of the "educational," "occupational" and "life" scores after the OHBY use are higher than before (See Figure 4).
+All of the "educational," "occupational" and "life" scores after the OHBY use are higher than before.

 Figure 4.
-Changes in Average Self-Efficacy Scores on Career Choices after Use of Job Information Tool
+Changes in Average Self-efficacy Scores on Career Choices after Use of Job Information Tool

-IV.
-"Tests"
+4. "Tests"

-In this section, we use the "vocational readiness test" (VRT) to look at differences in job consciousness development between different grades or between males and females.
+Chapter 3 uses the "vocational readiness tests (VRT)" to look into differences in job consciousness development between grade levels or between males and females.

 The VRT have been developed to measure development of job consciousness for junior and senior high school students, consisting of Test A (covering 54 question items to measure interests in jobs, Test B (covering 64 items to measure basic orientations) and Test C (covering 54 items to measure confidence to perform jobs).
-Tests A and C are related to specific job contents and planned to measure job orientation, while Test B is linked to daily life behaviors and consciousness, and positioned to measure basic orientations (See Table 2).
+Tests A and C are related to specific job contents and planned to measure job orientation, while Test B is linked to daily life behaviors and consciousness, and positioned to measure basic orientations.

 The VRT require respondents to give responses on the two aspects of interests in jobs for Test A and confidence in job performance for Test C. Past data collected in the course of VRT revisions indicate that scores are similar for interests in jobs and confidence in job performance.
 This means that people are confident in performing jobs in which they are interested.
-Test B's basic orientation scores have highly positive correlation with Test A and
+Test B's basic orientation scores have highly positive correlation with Test A and C scores in areas related to personal characteristics.
+Our test data also indicate the positive correlation.